 At 16, dreaming about photographing great models Harry starts a photography degree in Namur.
 Once he has his degree, and not yet self-confident enough , he shoots live music performances throughout Europe for the music press.

 In 2006 Harry Fayt opens his first studio in Liège.
-Three years later he invests in underwater photographic equipments and starts shooting babies underwater but quickly after testing with friends the good result take him back to fashion photography, underwater.
+Three years later he invests in underwater photographic equipment and starts shooting babies underwater but quickly after testing with friends the good result take him back to fashion photography, underwater.

-With his unique style, Harry Fayt has attracted major magazines through the world; China, Switzerland, UK, Belgium, Germany, The Netherlands, Armenia, etc, and tons of blogs through the world bringing brands such as Wacoal, Samsonite or Didier Parakian to trust his underwater vision for their imagery.
+With his unique style, Harry Fayt attracts major magazines and blogs throughout the world; from China, Switzerland, Armenia ,UK, Belgium, Germany, and The Netherlands.
+This results in bringing brands such as Wacoal and Didier Parakian to trust his underwater vision for their imagery.